Apr 26, 2017

 Bighorn Sheep Canyon is really a series of canyons: Salida to Howard; Coaldale to Texas Creek; and Texas Creek to Parkdale.
 From Howard down through Coaldale, about six miles, the river travels through a more open valley with spectacular views of the Sangre de Cristo mountains and generally gentler water.
 There is good public access upstream of the private water above the Vallie Bridge state park site (boat launch and restrooms) and there is another state park site about five miles downstream at Canyon Trading Post.
 Fishing in this area is excellent due to the slower water and patchwork of private land.
 With the absence of canyon walls, it gets good sun exposure during the lower light of spring and fall.

 The tiny community of Texas Creek is the last in Bighorn Sheep Canyon and sits at the entrance to the lower canyon.
-There is a bridge across the river at Texas Creek and a boat ramp and parking on the north side.
-The bridge road continues downstream for half a mile and one can continue downstream from there on foot.
+There is a bridge across the river at Texas Creek and the bridge road continues downstream for half a mile and one can continue downstream from there on foot.
+Currently, there is no public boat launch site at Texas Creek, though Colorado Parks and Wildlife is trying to negotiate a lease for one with the railroad.
 From Texas Creek to the Parkdale bridge (14 miles), the river passes through public or railroad land and there is a great diversity in types of water.
 The upper 5 miles, above Pinnacle Rock, are mostly gentle water with a few small rapids interspersed.
 As one moves downstream from there, the rapids are more common and significant.
 This creates a lot of excellent pocket water, particularly for fishing in the spring and fall.
 The water temperature tends to run high in the summer, making the upper river more productive, and in winter pack-ice build-up can make much of this water difficult or dangerous to access.

 Parkdale is the southern terminus of Bighorn Sheep Canyon and the launch point for whitewater trips through the Royal Gorge.
 There is a boat launch, restrooms, and picnic area at the state parks site there and a fair bit of public water adjacent that fishes well in the spring and fall.
 Approaching the river from the east, Parkdale is the first spot where US 50 intersects the river.
 As a result, fishing decisions get made at Parkdale based on the appearance of the river, decisions that may not be supported by conditions upstream.
 In particular, murky or muddy water at Parkdale does not mean that the river is looking shabby in Salida, or even Coaldale.
 There are many, many tributaries and arroyos that feed into the Arkansas River – anything they discharge into the river will eventually flow past Parkdale.
 Cell phones don’t work well west of Parkdale - a call from there to our Salida shop, 719-539-4223, will clarify where murky water may have originated and how far an angler needs to drive in order to get upstream of it!